 Green card also refers to an immigration process of becoming a permanent resident.

-The green card serves as proof that its holder, a Lawful Permanent Resident (LPR), has been officially granted immigration benefits, which include permission to reside and take employment in the USA.
+The green card serves as proof that its holder, a Lawful Permanent Resident (LPR), has been officially granted immigration benefits, which include permission to reside and accept employment in the USA.

 The holder must maintain permanent resident status, and can be removed from the US if certain conditions of this status are not met.